unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 ## Weimar Historiography

 German universities were world-renowned and long considered some of the best as pillars of serious scholarship and free association.
-German professors were held in great esteem by the public and could easily enter decision-making roles in German society if they wished (Sims, 247).
+German professors were held in great esteem by the public and could easily enter decision-making roles in German society if they wished (247).
 In a 1951 survey, for example, the most prestigious profession was chosen by Germans as that of the university professor (Dahrendorf, 81).
 In light of this commanding prestige, German professors were in prime position to encourage opposition to the Nazi movement and later to the regime, particularly historians as the foremost scholars of the relationship between power and the state (Sims, 247).

 {% include figure.html
   class="left"